Smor-1/Health_Insurance_Cost_Prediction/README.md

 The presentation of the data will be structured in columns across the display.
 The dashboard features visualizations that represent the main data points prominently on the left side, along with written details which explain the data and the application of this information.
 The dashboard will feature a large area that will have a space for viewers to input different data points of their own, and these will generate visualizations that correspond to those point.
 This may be one single chart or several to adequately represent the infomation being called.

 ![Dashboard_Draft_1](https://user-images.githubusercontent.com/119453505/236359817-37a3d8b3-70d5-4e41-b40a-748b537c2a4f.png)

+## Conclusion and Ansewring Research Questions

+1) What model is most predictive of how much someone is charged for health insurance?
+2)
+Currently Random Forest Regressor but we are suspecting that nural network will have a better results.

+3) What factors in this dataset are most influential of how much someone is charged for health insurance?

+Being smoker is one of the main influential parameters for determining health insurance.
+The next parameters are age and BMI.
+Parameters such as sex, number of childeren and region are not as important as the rest of parameters

 ## Technologies, languages, tools, and algorithms
 <p align="center">